Employer-sponsored pension plans

 You open an individual RRSP but pay into it through your employer.
 You contribute through regular deductions from your paycheque.
 Your employer may also contribute to your RRSP on your behalf.

-Learn about setting up and contributing to an individual Registered Retirement Savings Plan (RRSP).
+Learn more about setting up an individual Registered Retirement Savings Plan.

-Pooled Registered Pension Plans (PRPPs) are mainly for people who don’t normally get a workplace pension, such as employees of small-sized and medium-sized businesses and people who are self-employed.
+Pooled Registered Pension Plans (PRPPs) are mainly for people who don’t normally get a workplace pension.
+For example, employees of small-sized and medium-sized businesses and people who are self-employed.

-PRPPs are similar to defined contribution pension plans.
-In defined contribution plans, your employer (and you, in some cases) contribute a set amount to your pension each year.
-However, with PRPPs your employer does not have to add money to the plan.
+PRPPs are similar to defined contribution pension plans where you and your employer can contribute to your pension.
+However, with PRPPs, your employer doesn’t have to add money to the plan, it’s on a voluntary basis.
 You can ask not to be part of your employer’s PRPP.

 The money in your PRPP is invested in one or more products on your behalf.
-The amount you get when you retire will depend on how these investments perform.
+The amount you get when you retire depends on how the investments perform.

-Find out if you are eligible to join a pooled registered pension plan (PRPP).
+Find out if you are eligible to join a pooled registered pension plan.

-If you work in Quebec, you may be eligible to join a Voluntary Retirement Savings Plan if your employer doesn’t offer a PRPP.
+If you work in Quebec, you may be eligible to join a Voluntary Retirement Savings Plan.
 These savings plans are similar to PRPPs.
 They're generally available for employees who don’t have access to a workplace pension and to people who are self-employed.

 Find out if you're eligible to join a Voluntary Retirement Savings Plan.